doubledashdeluxe/ddd/README.md

 You can then simply run `build.py` to build the project.
 The `out` directory will contain the generated binary.

+## Running tests

+You can launch `test.py` to build and run all tests.

 ## Contributing

 If you are working on something, please comment on the relevant issue (or open a new one if necessary).